 Energy, enthusiasm and follow-through are the principles upon which I base my life, my role as husband and father, and my career as a small business owner.
-They are also the principles upon which I base my intention to run for the riding of Carleton-York.
+They are also the principles upon which I base my intention to run for the riding of Fredericton West-Hanwell.

 In 2002, I opened a second business, the Halifax Mac Store, in Halifax.
 At the peak, I employed 23 full-time staff.
 As both businesses evolved, I paid close attention to day-to-day operations.

 Eventually, I downsized so I could focus my attention on new opportunities.
-During this period I worked hard to find employment for my former employees.
+During this period, I'm proud to have found employment for my former employees.
 The decision to refocus my life was a good one.
 I have more time to devote to my family, more time to pursue new business ventures and more time to spend outdoors.
 It also allows me to become more involved in my community, while still maintaining a connection to the IT industry.

 Located in Jewetts Mills, my company is a member of the Mactaquac County Chamber of Commerce and a long-standing member, since 1998, of the Canadian Federation of Independent Business (CFIB).

-I am on the Board of the Local Service District of Bright and am the secretary for the Sno-Drifters Snowmobile Club Inc. (Club 10).
+I am on the Board of the Local Service District of Bright and have been the secretary for the Sno-Drifters Snowmobile Club Inc. (Club 10).
 I’m a member of both the Friends of Mactaquac Lake and Friends of Mactaquac Park.
 I enjoy attending events put on by the Keswick Ridge Historical Society and look forward to “Music Nights” put on by various groups in our community.
-I’m grateful for the work these organizations do and help in any way I can.
+I also volunteer with Meals on Wheels.
+I’m grateful for the work these organizations do and I help in any way I can

-Every chance I get; I’m outside using my chainsaw, tractor, portable sawmill, or snowmobiling and boating.
+Every chance I get, I’m outside using my chainsaw, tractor, portable sawmill, or snowmobiling and boating.
 I enjoy learning how to operate new equipment and have even done some welding.
 Keeping up with new technologies is important to me.
-Having a drone, 3D printer and virtual reality gear, allows me to keep pace.
+Having a 3D printer and virtual reality gear allows me to keep pace with current trends.
 For all the things I do, I carefully research the tools and equipment that may be required.

 Recently, though, my father’s passion for politics has surfaced in me.
 Being involved in local politics, as I have been for a while now, shows me how important the political process is to people at the local level.

-Living and working in the Carleton-York Riding, I often work face to face with constituents.
-For almost three years, I volunteered as an executive officer for the current MLA for the riding.
+In the Fredericton West-Hanwell riding, I often work face to face with constituents.
 I continue to make contact with and lobby for residents and businesses in the riding and intend to continue.
 I like helping people find solutions to their issues and concerns.

 I have built and run two successful businesses in two separate provinces.
 I embrace learning new skills and new technology.
-I thoroughly enjoy working with people, valuing their insights and celebrating their successes with them.
-I believe that each individual success is the success of all of us.
+I have worked with farmers, entrepreneurs, and local representatives; their ingenuity has educated and inspired me.
+I thoroughly enjoy working with people and value their insights, and I enjoy celebrating their successes with them.
+When one succeeds, we all succeed.